 Day 01: Arrival in Kathmandu and transfer to hotelOur personnel will be waiting at the Kathmandu international airport (TIA) to receive you with a traditional welcome.
-After checking into the hotel and refreshment, your circuit guide will update you about the necessary formalities for your proposed trek.
+After checking into the hotel and refreshments, your circuit guide will update you about the necessary formalities for your proposed trek.
 Then, depending on arrival time, you will have the choice of either nearby visiting shrines or resting back in your room.

 Day 02: Rest and visit UNESCO sitesFree day in Kathmandu preparation for the trek, or one can join in our tour around Kathmandu at places of interest as Kathmandu city and the valley steeped with world Heritage Sites.

 Day 04: Fly to Simikot 2,370m (40 mins) and transfer into a local lodgeBreakfast at the hotel and take a short connecting flight to reach Simikot.
-Mount Api and Saipal mountains, with other high western Himalaya ranges, are beautifully seen during the flight.
+Mount Api and Saipal mountains, with other high western Himalayas ranges, are beautifully seen during the flight.
 Upon reaching Simikot, transfer to a lodge at Simikot, a hill town and headquarter of Humla district within Karnali Zone.
 In the afternoon, walk around Simikot market and observe and see the daily life of western Nepal.

 Day 05: Trek to Dharapuri 2,300mA 4 hours trek.

 The trek begins with a short climb for an hour to a small pass at 3,000 metres, then downhill to reach Dharmapuri.
 The trail leads above Karnali River into pine forest past farm villages, encountering native Humla carrying loads up the steep trail.
-Walk through beautiful farm fields and terraces to reach our overnight stop at Dharapuri, a small farming village.
+Then, walking through beautiful farm fields and terraces to reach our overnight stop at Dharapuri, a small farming village.

 Day 06: Trek to Kermi 2,670mA 4 hours trek.

 The trail follows the Karnali River through the riverside.
-Pass a narrow gorge past high rocky slopes, heading along with the fields of barley, buckwheat, rice, potatoes to reach Kermi in the afternoon.
+Pass a narrow gorge past high rocky slopes, heading along with the fields of barley, buckwheat, rice, and potatoes to reach Kermi in the afternoon.
 As the elevation gains, we see the changes of cast and cultural groups to Buddhist influences.
-At Kermi, those willing to visit monasteries can visit Laikyo Gompa, about 45 minutes walk and Lhundrup Choeling Gompa, 30 mins to reach.
+At Kermi, those willing to visit monasteries can visit Laikyo Gompa, about 45 minutes walk and Lhundrup Choeling Gompa, which is 30 mins to reach.